edsonbrusque/TestPrintGenerator/README.md

 A "TestPrint.gcode" file will be created.
 You can put this file on an SD card or use any other method to send it to your 3D printer and generate the test object.

-# There are some sample files?
+## There are some sample files?

 Sure.
 You can find pattern.txt and config.txt example files on the child folders.
 There's temperature towers, retraction tests, speed test...

-HOW DO I MODIFY THE CONFIG.TXT FILE TO SUIT MY NEEDS?
+## How do I modify the config.txt file to suit my needs?

 Just open and change them according to your need or taste.
 Most of the parameters are pretty self explanatory.